practicingruby/practicing-ruby-paid/posts/v5/003-evented-io.md

 ## Working with the Ruby IO object

-There are various ways to read from a IO object in Ruby:
+There are various ways to read from an `IO` object in Ruby:

 ```ruby
 data = io.read